-{\it Conclusions --- }We have studied the impact of ${\cal O}(v^2)$ relativistic corrections to $\psip$ production.
+We have studied the impact of {${\cal O}(v^2)$} relativistic corrections to $\psip$ production.
 We have used all current knowledge on quarkonium FFs at the initial scale and performed evolution at NLL with SDCs computed at NLO.
 We have performed a thorough investigation of theoretical uncertainties, from PDFs, FFs, and SDCs.
-Those from FFs are the largest, in particular from the renormalization scale of the initial-scale gluon FF, underscoring the need for a NLO determination of the latter. ${\cal O}(v^2)$ corrections boost the $g\to \psip gg$ contribution by a factor 3.3 and 6.6 depending on the value of $\langle v^2 \rangle$.
-This results in an agreement with the latest ATLAS and CMS cross-section data, in particular for $P_T\gtrsim60$~GeV, without the need to include higher-order relativistic corrections from, e.g., CO transitions.
-Our results also approach consistency with recent polarization measurements by CMS.
+Those from FFs are the largest, in particular from the renormalization scale of the initial-scale gluon FF, underscoring the need for a NLO determination of the latter. ${\cal O}(v^2)$ corrections boost the $g\to \psip gg$ contribution by a factor 3.8 and 7.5 depending on the value of $\langle v^2 \rangle$. {The charm contributions are non-negligible and stable.} The resulting central values of our NLO+NLL LP results agree with the latest ATLAS and CMS cross-section data without the need to include higher-order relativistic corrections from, e.g., CO transitions.
+Our results also approach consistency with recent polarization measurements by CMS {partially because of the presence of charm fragmentation}.
 We note that the unknown NLO corrections to the gluon channel are likely to produce depolarization, which would further improve the agreement.

-Our results also underscore the need to improve our understanding of NLP corrections in the region $P_T < 60$~GeV, which is needed to address the Tevatron data (see supplemental material).
+Our results also underscore the need to improve our understanding of NLP corrections in the region $P_T < 30$~GeV, which is needed to address the Tevatron data.